Security, Compliance, Practices, and Procedures at Planning Center

 Our payment processor, Stripe, is one of the largest, most advanced payment processors in the world.
 They handle payment processing for services like Kickstarter, Lyft, Shopify, Pinterest, Twitter, Heroku, SurveyMonkey, and many other companies.
 Stripe is also a certified "PCI Service Provider Level 1" payment processor.

-Whenever your data is in transit between you and us, everything is sent encrypted over HTTPS, and our primary databases utilize encryption at rest.
-We protect your login from brute force attacks with rate limiting, and all passwords are filtered from all our logs and are one-way encrypted using industry standard bcrypt.
+Whenever your data is in transit between you and us, everything is sent encrypted over HTTPS, and our databases utilize encryption at rest.
+We limit brute force attacks with rate limiting, and all passwords are filtered from all our logs and are one-way encrypted using industry standard bcrypt.

 We hire the best developers we can find.
 Since so many security exploits take advantage of coding errors, part of security is having well-tested, well-reviewed code.
-At Planning Center, when code is written it requires at least 2 other developers to review the work before it makes it to our test servers.
-Once it's on our test servers, we make sure everything is working through a quality assurance process.
-When the code finally makes it to production it has had a lot of eyeballs on it.
+At Planning Center, code changes are reviewed by teammates, ran against an automated testing framework, and in most cases, manually QA’d.
+By the time new code is running on our production environments it has had lots of eyeballs on it.
 Developing this way means that it takes more time to get things done, but it also means that fewer mistakes get by.

 We run an ongoing bounty program through HackerOne to provide penetration testing across all of our products.
 These security researchers are some of the best in the world at finding vulnerabilities and responsibly disclosing them.